pirogram/pirogram-content/books/data-analysis-with-python/050-plotting-with-matplotlib-pyplot/topics/040-plotting-multiple-data-same-axes.md

 title: Plotting Multiple data same axis
 --- |
-  If you wish to plot multiple sets of data on the same axes, pyplot offers a convenient way to do so.
-One way is to pass the multiple sets of data to pyplot.plot along with string formatting if required.
+  If you wish to plot multiple sets of data on the same `axes`, pyplot offers a convenient way to do so.
+One way is to pass the multiple sets of data to [pyplot.plot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) along with string formatting if required.
 The order in which we pass the parameters should be X axis values, Y axis values followed by formatting string.
 ---
 type: live-code
 id: 3313a574-1a10-4181-989b-0bf4341df341